Sergio Pellissier: 2002–2011

 In the Champions League, Chievo were eliminated by Levski Sofia after losing the first match 2–0 and drawing the second one 2–2; Pellissier played in these matches and did not score in either.
-Chievo were also knocked out of the UEFA Cup by Sporting Braga in two matches, in which Pellissier was not on the team's lineup.
+Chievo were also knocked out of the UEFA Cup by Braga in two matches, in which Pellissier was not on the team's lineup.
 The 2006–07 season was a successful one for Pellissier from a personal standpoint; he was voted Chievo's best player by the club's supporters, winning the "Cangrande del Bentegodi".
-He scored 9 league goals in 36 appearances, but on the final day, Chievo were relegated to Serie B for the first time.
+He scored nine league goals in 36 appearances; but, on the final day, Chievo were relegated to Serie B for the first time.
 Pellissier chose to stay with Chievo despite their relegation and was made the team's captain in the 2007–08 season.
 He was a key player for the club and played a pivotal role in Chievo's Serie B title victory and return to Serie A, scoring a career best 22 goals for the 2007–08 season, and winning the Cangrande award once again.
 His tally of 22 goals surpassed Raffaele Cerbone's club record of 20 goals in a single season for Chievo.

-In 2008–09, Pellissier played all of Chievo's 38 Serie A matches and scored 13 goals, including two on 15 March 2009 in a 3–0 victory over S.S.
-Lazio at the Stadio Olimpico.
+In 2008–09, Pellissier played all of Chievo's 38 Serie A matches and scored 13 goals, including two on 15 March 2009 in a 3–0 victory over Lazio at the Stadio Olimpico.
 Three weeks later, on 5 April, he scored the first hat-trick of his career in a 3–3 draw against Juventus in Turin; this was followed on 19 April by a brace in a match against Siena.
 Pellissier's 2008–09 performance won him the Cangrande award for the third consecutive season.
 He played 35 matches and scored 11 goals in the following season (2009–10), with consecutive scores in the third and fourth round, in the 21st and 22nd, and in the 34th and 35th.
 In 2010–11, Pellissier made the same numbers of appearances and scored the same number of goals as in the previous season.
 He scored two braces in the season—the first in a 3–1 win against Napoli and the other in a 3–0 win against Brescia.
 He made his 300th appearance for Chievo on 6 February 2011 in a 2–1 loss against Lazio.